Customers

 Multi-layered shield protects the equipment from the external high-frequency electromagnetic field.
 The shield should work in wide range of temperatures.
 Calculate the shielding coefficient as a function of temperature.

-An axisymmetric problem of nonlinear Heat transfer coupled to AC magnetics.
+Axisymmetric multiphysics problem of Heat transfer coupled to AC magnetics.

 Magnetic permeability of the shields μ = 1;